-The #1 Goal using our trading approach is to get your Trade to Delta Neutral.
+The 1st Goal of our trading approach is to get your Trade to Delta Neutral.

-This article will explain what it is – and why you must use it on every single trade.
+This article will explain what it is – and why you should use it on every single trade.

 Here’s a basic overview using the ES as an example: